microsoftgraph/msgraph-sdk-java/README.md

     implementation 'com.microsoft.graph:microsoft-graph:6.0.0'
     // Uncomment the line below if you are building an android application
     //implementation 'com.google.guava:guava:30.1.1-android'
-    // This dependency is only needed if you are using the TokenCrendentialAuthProvider implementation 'com.azure:azure-identity:1.7.3'
+    // This dependency is only needed if you are using the TokenCredentialAuthProvider implementation 'com.azure:azure-identity:1.7.3'
 }
 ```